Building the Field: Supporting Enhanced Training Opportunities for Recovery Coaches

 In 2022, RIZE awarded one-time grants for training opportunities that provide recovery coaches with concrete tools and strategies to become effective recovery coach supervisors and to improve their ability to support people with co-occurring disorders.
 RIZE awarded grants within the following tracks: Upskilling into supervisory roles and Improving support for people with co-occurring disorder:

-Choice Recovery Coaching will utilize this funding to support the expansion of the peer recovery coach workforce within Massachusetts.
-The funding will specifically support the facilitation of “Coaching Recovery and Mental Wellness” to train recovery coaches in supporting individuals with co-occurring disorders like SUD and mental illness.
+Choice Recovery Coaching utilized this funding to support the expansion of the peer recovery coach workforce within Massachusetts.
+The funding specifically supported the facilitation of “Coaching Recovery and Mental Wellness” to train recovery coaches in supporting individuals with co-occurring disorders like SUD and mental illness.

-Torchlight Recovery will utilize this funding to develop culturally responsive training programs and emphasize upskilling so recovery coaches can transition into leadership and supervisory roles.
-Coaches will receive unconscious bias training, learn strategies to foster inclusion, and use mindful inquiry to reduce bias.
+Torchlight Recovery utilized this funding to develop culturally responsive training programs and emphasize upskilling so recovery coaches can transition into leadership and supervisory roles.
+Coaches received unconscious bias training, learned strategies to foster inclusion, and used mindful inquiry to reduce bias.